berksudan/Loan-Data-Report-with-AWS/README.md

 + The Spark application read data from S3 bucket and also application run on an EMR cluster, and the cluster is configured to auto terminate after Spark application finished.

 ## Reports
-**1.** Given this yearly income ranges, <40k, 40-60k, 60-80k, 80-100k and >100k.
-Generate a report that contains average loan amount and average term of loan in months based on these 5 income ranges.
-Result file is like “income range, avg amount, avg term”
+**1.** According to the given yearly income ranges, {<40k, 40-60k, 60-80k, 80-100k, >100k}, the application generates a report that contains average loan amount and average term of loan in months based on these 5 income ranges.
+Result file is like "income range, avg amount, avg term"

-**2.** In loans which are fully funded and loan amount greater than $1000, what is the fully paid amount rate for every loan grade of the borrowers.
-Result file is like “credit grade,fully paid amount rate”, eg.“A,%95”
+**2.** In loans which are fully funded and loan amount greater than $1000, It is extacted the fully paid amount rate for every loan grade of the borrowers.
+Result file is like "credit grade,fully paid amount rate", eg."A,%95"

 ## Module 1: Kinesis Firehose Client